lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/middlemarch-critical-histories-article-outline-spring2017.md

 - 2) Methodology [make this shorter for our generalist article; break out into a separate "methodology" standalone article]
 	- a) creating the corpus: Jonathan
 	- b) the text-matcher algorithm: Jonathan
-- 3) Discussion: parts of the novel
+- 3) How Critics Quote
 	- a) 1st half vs. 2nd half; most/least quoted of 8 Books: Milan
 		- Meta-discussion about visualization choices & binning, describing visualization choices for non-digital humanist readers
 		- Dip back into citing the actual texts from our corpus of scholarship:  include one work that is an outlier to the ""more frequently cited first half," dip in to analyze the particular text of one exemplar work of scholarship